From Wikipedia:

 The Volkswagen Type 183, more commonly known as the Iltis (German for the

-European Polecat), is a military vehicle built by Volkswagen for use by the
+European Polecat), is a military vehicle built by Volkswagen for use by the German military and under licence by Bombardier for the Canadian Forces and

 Belgian Army.
 Although the two vehicles were briefly offered simultaneously, the